jadesoftwarenz/JADE-container-examples/Documentation/ErewhonExample3.md

 Enable-WebRequestTracing -Name \"Default Web Site\"
 ```

-We also need to install vc_redist (The Visual C++ Redistributable) on the container because as of JADE2020, the __jadehttp.dll__ requires it.
+We also need to install vc_redist (The Visual C++ Redistributable) on the container because as of JADE 2020, the __jadehttp.dll__ requires it.
 This is part of the base image used in the previous dockerfiles, but Windows Server Core does not include it.

 ```dockerfile
 COPY vc_redist.x64.exe /